Mission US – educational AND engaging

 Designed specifically for the educational market and aligned to national standards, the game has extensive teacher materials and resources.
 Students playing the game will walk away with a solid knowledge of the pre-Revolution period.
 And for the most part, the tool does a good job of engaging kids in thinking and asking questions.

 For the most part, much of the action doesn’t involve any of the game’s characters.
 In future missions, the designers need to provide more opportunities for the player to directly interact with other characters and events.

-But even given that, Mission US is a great addition to the history game genre.
+But even given that, Mission US is a great addition to the history simulation genre.
 And the best part?
-It’s free!
+It’s free.
 So play in streaming format or download and play on your hard drive.

 - Click to share on Facebook (Opens in new window)